Bill Stein: Texas Rangers

 In December 1980, Stein was signed as a free agent by the Texas Rangers.
-Stein made his Rangers debut on April 14, 1981, against the Cleveland Indians.
-In that game, he got one hit in two at-bats.
-In May, Stein set an American League record by recording seven consecutive pinch hits.
+He made his Rangers debut on April 14, 1981, against Cleveland.
+In that game, he batted 1-for-2.
+In May, Stein set an AL record by recording seven consecutive pinch hits.
 Through June, Stein had a .441 batting average.
 On the season, Stein batted .330 with 21 runs scored, 38 hits, six doubles, two home runs, and 22 RBIs in 53 games played.
 In the field, he played 20 games at first base, seven games at third base, seven games in left field, three games at second base, one game in right field, and one game at shortstop.

-On April 16, 1982, in a game against the Milwaukee Brewers, Stein hit a game-winning double in the top of the ninth inning.
-In June, while playing against his former team, the Seattle Mariners, Stein praised their pitching staff.
+On April 16, 1982, in a game against Milwaukee, Stein hit a game-winning double in the top of the ninth inning.
+In June, while playing against his former team, the Mariners, Stein praised their pitching staff.
 In 85 games that year, Stein batted .239, the lowest average of his career since the 1972 season where he played with the St. Louis Cardinals.
-He also compiled 14 runs scored, 44 hits, eight doubles, one home run, and 16 RBIs.
+He also had 14 runs scored, 44 hits, eight doubles, one home run, and 16 RBIs.
 In the field, he played 34 games at second base, 28 games at third base, six games at shortstop, two games at first base, and one game in left field.
 Stein also was the designated hitter during three games.

-In March 1983, Stein praised the Texas Rangers new manager, Doug Rader, for working on the game in a "serious" way.
-On May 18, in a game against the Cleveland Indians, Stein was brought in as a pinch hitter during the 14^{th} inning, and proceeded to get the game-winning hit for the Rangers.
+In March 1983, Stein praised the Rangers new manager, Doug Rader, for working on the game in a "serious" way.
+On May 18, in a game against Cleveland, Stein got a game-winning pinch hit in the 14^{th} inning.
 With Texas that year, he batted .310 with 21 runs scored, 72 hits, 15 doubles, one triple, two home runs, and 33 RBIs in 78 games played.
-Stein played the majority of his games at second base, but also played first base and third base.
-He was used as the Rangers designated hitter in six contests that year.
-After the season, Stein spoke out against a transaction that the Rangers made, trading Jim Sundberg to the Milwaukee Brewers, calling him a "mainstay of the organization".
+Stein played the majority of his games at second base but also played first base and third base.
+He was used as the Rangers designated hitter in six games.
+After the season, Stein spoke out against a transaction that the Rangers made, trading Jim Sundberg to Milwaukee, calling him a "mainstay of the organization".